NethServer/nethsecurity-docs/port_forward.rst

 By default, all port forwards are accessible only for hosts inside the WAN.
 Refer to the :ref:`hairpin-section` for instructions on changing this default behavior.

-For each port forward the user can also configure also the following aspects:
+For each port forward the user can also configure the following aspects:

 - **Binding to a specific public IP**: port forwards can be bound to a specific public IP address using the ``WAN IP`` field.
   This means that if your router/firewall has multiple public IP addresses,